shermanlo77/modefilter/README.md

 ### Using the CLI

-The mode filter can be used via the terminal.
-Go to `target/` and run the `.jar` file.
+The mode filter can be used via the terminal by calling the `Empirical_Null_Filter-x.x.x.jar` file.
 To use a GUI for parameter selection

 ```shell
 java -jar Empirical_Null_Filter-x.x.x.jar gui ['cpu' or 'gpu'] \